twilson63/node-blocs/README.md

 # Node Blocs

-A bloc is a single loosely coupled container that listens for events then processes the input from the invoked event and emits the results.
+A bloc is a single loosely coupled module that listens for events then processes the input from the invoked event and emits the results.

 By leveraging the event system, a block can be indirectly invoked and can easily be swapped or changed out, without having to refactor the entire application.

-A blocpkg is a container that can house multiple blocs for a single domain.
+A bloc/pkg is a container that can house multiple blocs for a single domain.

+Each bloc must implement the following functions on a object:

+* validate - this function takes the payload and returns an object, the object must have an `ok` node and it should be true or false
+* exec - this function performs the functionality of the bloc and it should return a promise
+* test - this function returns a function that runs the test suite of the `bloc`

+Each bloc must be wrapped in a bloc `pkg` so that it can be registered for usage.

 ## Install